Kayak and canoe launch spots in Northern Kentucky and Cincy

 Frederick’s Landing offers a boat launch for kayaking and canoeing, playground, shelter, and plenty of parking.
 The park also has several picnic tables and benches to sit and enjoy the river.

 The shelter building is available to rent and is a perfect spot for birthday parties, graduations, family reunions, etc. For more information call 859-581-8884.859-581-8884

 The park does require a pass for parking.
 You may purchase your parking passes at the city building.
 Cost for passes are as follows: yearly auto $10.00, yearly auto/boat $50.00, daily auto $2.00, daily auto/boat $10.00.

-AJ Jolly Park & Campground is an award-winning, 1,000-acre park that offers many outdoor activities.
+AJ Jolly Park & Campground in Alexandria, Kentucky is an award-winning, 1,000-acre park that offers many outdoor activities, including kayaking and canoeing.
 The park offers kayak rentals and a kayak launch where you don’t even have to get your feet wet!
 The campground has 83 campsites with access to a 200-acre fishing lake, 20 miles of equestrian trails to explore, an 18-hole frisbee golf course, and so much more.
 There is something fun to do for everyone in the family!